ryanguill/watney/dev-help.md

 Try and match style of the plugin you are in - if you are the one writing the plugin, feel free to use your own style - within the style guidelines set up.

 We use JSCS and JSHint.
 Please make sure you run your code through these tools before submitting a PR.
+Appropriate "rc" files for both are in the root of the repository.

 ### IntelliJ